freestyle-sh/cloudstate/README.md

 ## Out of Scope

 > [!IMPORTANT]
-> The following APIs are not planned to ever be supported in Cloudstate.
+> The following objects are out of scope and will not be supported in Cloudstate.

 - Function
 - FinalizationRegistry